qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

-Now that you know how to write documentation using :ref:`reStructuredText and Sphinx<writing_doc_guidelines>`, let's dive into the process of producing documentation and how to share your changes quickly and safely with the community.
+Now that you know how to write documentation using :ref:`reStructuredText and Sphinx<writing_doc_guidelines>`, let's dive into the process of producing documentation and sharing your changes with the community.

 Using the GitHub web interface
 ==============================